elementary/website/docs/code/getting-started.md

 We'll revisit CMake again later to add some more complicated behavior, but for now this is all you need to know to give your app a proper build system.
 If you want to explore CMake a little more on your own, you can always check out [CMake's documentation](http://www.cmake.org/cmake/help/documentation.html).

 ## Review {#the-build-system-review}
-Let's review what all we've learned to do:
+Let's review all we've learned to do:

 * Create a new Gtk app using `Gtk.Window`, `Gtk.Button`, and `Gtk.Label`
 * Keep our projects organized into branches